What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Summary and discussion

+We have examined the conformal noninvariance of the KGE under its many different aspects.
+We started with the fully relativistic regime and showed that both the Lagrangian formalism and the analysis based on the current conservation lead to the same interpretation.
+The noninvariance of the equation and the nonlocality of the transformation of the wavefunction are due to the interaction of the latter with a geometrically-induced current.
+In addition, our results are not limited to the linear KGE, for they hold even when considering the nonlinear Gross-Pitaevskii equation in curved spacetime.
+In all cases, the conformal transformation of mass was found to be central.
+Such a transformation is not borrowed from classical physics alone, but is itself intimately related to quantum mechanics coupled to gravity since it is derivable from the Weyl transformation of the Compton wavelength.

-Now, the fact that we have treated here Maxwell's equations classically while the massive matter fields have been treated quantum mechanically cannot in any way be the origin of the issue, for our analysis did not rely on quantum corrections.
-The Klein-Gordon field $\varphi(x)$ has been treated mathematically as a mere classical complex scalar field.
+We saw that the KGE coupled to electromagnetism does not allow Maxwell's equation to transform the way it does with a classical current.
+The fact that we treated Maxwell's equation classically cannot be the origin of the issue, for we treated $\varphi(x)$ as a mere classical complex scalar field too.
 Its quantum nature was invoked only to make contact with the concept of probability density in quantum mechanics.
-As such, no semi-classical approach ---\! in which the charged current density would be replaced by its expectation value $\braket{j^\mu(x)}$\! --- or a fully quantum analysis ---\! in which both photons and the massive charged field would be subject to second quantization\! --- were required here.
-This made the fundamental issues we encountered much clearer conceptually than would have been the case if quantum corrections were taken into account.
-In any case, a quantum field theoretical analysis (as the one done in Ref.\,\cite{EPJC2019} for the special case of a scalar field interacting only with gravity and with itself) would be the next step to extend our present results.
+As such, no semi-classical approach (in which the current $j^\mu$ would be replaced by its expectation value $\braket{j^\mu}$) or a fully quantum analysis (in which both $A_\mu$ and $\varphi$ would be subject to second quantization) were required.
+A quantum field theoretical analysis would be the next step for extending our present results.